Dietrich Reinkingk: Life

-Dietrich Reinkingk was born in Windau, a port city and commercial centre now in Latvia, but in 1590 a German town in the Duchy of Courland.
+Dietrich Reinkingk was born in 1590 in Windau (Ventspils), a port city and commercial centre now in Latvia, then in the Duchy of Courland, a vassal duchy of the Polish–Lithuanian Commonwealth.
 His father, Otto Reinkingk, came from a well established Lutheran family of army officers and government officials.
 His mother, born as Hedewig von Lambsdorf, died in 1603 while Dietrich was still a child.
 It was also in 1603 that the boy was sent away from home, in order to escape from a plague epidemic.
 He ended up living with relatives in Osnabrück, where his grandfather had once been an alderman, and which is where he attended secondary school.
 His subsequent schooling took him to nearby Lemgo and Stadthagen, where in 1610 he wrote a substantial dissertation on his subject, Law.

 In 1611 Reinkingk moved on to study at Cologne, and then Marburg, where his subjects were Philosophy and Legal sciences.
 He received his doctorate for a dissertation entitled De brachio seculari et ecclesiastico in 1616.
 Soon after this he was working at the Lutheran University of Giessen.